How to quickly help a child with a dry cough. How can you treat dry cough in children? Possible complications of barking cough in children

 • cephalosporins ("Ciprofloxacin").

 Important!
-For the prevention of intestinal dysbiosis, taking antibiotics must be combined with the use of prebiotics.
-The most effective drugs in this group, experts consider "Normobact", "Bifidumbacterin", "Bifiform" and "Linex".
+To prevent intestinal dysbiosis, the use of antibiotics must be combined with the use of prebiotics.
+Most effective drugs In this group, experts consider “Normobakt”, “Bifidumbacterin”, “Bifiform” and “Linex”.

-For the symptomatic treatment of cough, drugs of three main pharmaceutical groups are used.
+For symptomatic treatment For cough, medications from three main pharmaceutical groups are used.

 Their mechanism of action is to act on the cough center and block cough receptors.
-One of the most effective reflex drugs with instant antitussive action is Sinekod.
-It comes in the form of a vanilla-flavored syrup, so young children usually drink it well.
+One of the most effective reflex drugs with an immediate antitussive effect is Sinekod.
+It comes in the form of a vanilla-flavored syrup, so young children usually drink this drug well.

-The effect comes almost instantly - usually 5-15 minutes after ingestion.
-You can take "Sinekod" only as prescribed by a specialist, as it has certain contraindications.
+The effect occurs almost instantly - usually 5-15 minutes after administration.
+You can take Sinekod only as prescribed by a specialist, as it has certain contraindications.

 1. Mucolytics.

-Drugs in this group thin the thick and viscous phlegm and facilitate its removal from the respiratory tract.
-In pediatric practice, the following means of this group are usually used:
+Drugs in this group thin out thick and viscous mucus and facilitate its removal from the respiratory tract.
+In pediatric practice they are usually used the following means this group:

 • "Fluimucil";